kaylagoodwin29/module-10-assignment/README.md

 - module10-assignment.py

 ## What I Practiced
-In this assignment, I practiced cleaning messy customer data using Pandas, including handling missing values, fixing data types, standardizing text, and removing duplicates for UrbanStyle
+In this assignment, I practiced Data Manipulation and Cleaning with Pandas of customer data.